 G. Status Bar

-A horizontal strip that provides information about the opened presentation like slide number, applied Theme, etc. It also includes the view and zoom options.
-Get more info on our Status Bar in PowerPoint page.
-The View buttons are explained later in this page (see point I).
+The Status Bar is a horizontal strip that provides information about the opened presentation like slide number, applied Theme, etc. It also includes the view and zoom options.

 H. Notes Pane

-Right below the active slide, this is where the speaker notes are written for the current slide.
+The Notes Pane is located right below the active slide.
+This is where the speaker notes are written for the current slide.
 Note that none of this content is visible on the actual slide while presenting, although it is visible in both Notes Page view and Presenter view.
-Visit our Notes Pane in PowerPoint page for more info.

 I. View Buttons

 Essentially there are three view buttons on the Status Bar displayed towards the left of the zoom-in and zoom-out options:

 If you are in some other view such as Slide Sorter view, click the Normal button on the Status Bar to switch to Normal view.
 Shift + clicking this button gets you to Slide Master view.